-Data Collection and Analysis
+Data collection and analysis

-Four members of the SUPPORT-SYSTEMS HIFA working group (UG, TA, TG, and NPW) shared responsibility for monitoring and keeping track of the discussion and producing (1) a full compilation of the contributions; (2) a long edit; and (3) a thematic analysis of the contributions.
+Four members of the SUPPORT-SYSTEMS HIFA working group (ANONYMIZED INITIALS) shared responsibility for monitoring and keeping track of the discussion and producing (1) a full compilation of the contributions; (2) a long edit; and (3) a thematic analysis of the contributions.
 The long edit was a verbatim chronological compilation of every contribution made, organized by each week.
 This document was used by the lead author to conduct a thematic analysis.
-The analytic approach involved reading and familiarizing with the contributions, categorizing the content of each contribution under distinct codes and further refining and combining codes into major themes.
-19,20 The preliminary themes were shared and discussed with the other members of the working group during one virtual meeting before further refining the categories.
+The analytic approach involved reading and familiarizing with the contributions, categorizing the content of each contribution under distinct codes and further refining and combining codes into major themes.^{20, 21} The preliminary themes were shared and discussed with the other members of the working group during one virtual meeting before further refining the categories.
 No a priori organizing theoretical framework was used to structure and interpret the data.
 For contributions that provided citations to support their claims, these citations have been included when presenting the findings.

-Reflexivity Statement
+Reflexivity statement

-The HIFA thematic discussion was initiated by researchers from the SUPPORT-SYSTEMS research project (UG, GCA, CG, AK, SL, and JN) and HIFA.
-Contributors to the working group and the discussion were invited to participate in the interpretation of the thematic analysis and to co-author the article.
-Consequently, many of the contributions to the discussion forum, which underlie the thematic findings, came
+The HIFA thematic discussion was initiated by researchers from the SUPPORT-SYSTEMS research project (author initials - anonymized during peer-review) and HIFA.
+Contributors to the working group and the discussion (author initials - anonymized during peer-review) were invited to participate in the interpretation of the thematic analysis and to co-author the article.
+Consequently, many of the contributions to the discussion forum, which underlie the thematic findings, came from the co-authors of this piece.
+Thus, a reflexive stance and positioning were embedded in the analysis, ensuring that alternative interpretations and rival findings were explored to avoid presenting a biased view.